For many of our customers, the fall brings the annual task of securing the next fiscal year’s budget.

 3. What internal and external conditions drive discretionary budgets? i.e. R&D

 I have known CISO’s who try to spread their budget across their domain like peanut butter spread evenly on a piece of bread.
-They want to ensure all areas such as threat intelligence, identity & access management, APT, DDoS mitigation, endpoint protection, phishing awareness, web malware prevention, cloud access security, and incident response have some coverage.
+They want to ensure all areas such as threat intelligence, identity and access management, APT, DDoS mitigation, endpoint protection, phishing awareness, web malware prevention, cloud access security, and incident response have some coverage.

 But that doesn’t meet the efficiency test.
 The depth of coverage for each one of these areas should be aligned to a formalized risk management approach.